tomchor/pymicra/docs/tutorial.rst

 EXAMPLE

-In it we passed the path of a file to read and the \tt{dataloggerConfig} object containing the configuration of the file.
+In it we passed the path of a file to read and the \tt{fileConfig} object containing the configuration of the file.
 The function \tt{timeSeries} reads the file according to the options provided and returns a DataFrame that is put into the \tt{data} variable.
 Printing \tt{data}, in this case, would print the